TD0401/DataScienceCourse3CleanData/README.md

 ##### Preprocessing Steps
 Data has been read into data frames from csv files.
 The data files read into data frames are -

-a. *train_data* - Training data has been read from X_train.txt file.
+1. *train_data* - Training data has been read from X_train.txt file.
-b. *test_data* - Test data has been read from X_test.txt file.
+2. *test_data* - Test data has been read from X_test.txt file.
-c. *train_labels* - Training Activity Data has been read from y_train.txt file.
+3. *train_labels* - Training Activity Data has been read from y_train.txt file.
-d. *test_labels* - Test Activity Data has been read from y_test.txt file.
+4. *test_labels* - Test Activity Data has been read from y_test.txt file.
-e. *activity_labels* - Data in training and test activity labels contains only label id.
+5. *activity_labels* - Data in training and test activity labels contains only label id.
 The defintion of these label ids is read from activity_labels.txt file.
-f. *features* - Data in training and test set doesnt have any header.
+6. *features* - Data in training and test set doesnt have any header.
 The vector in feature.txt file is the rows in data files.
-g. *train_subjects* - Data for training Subjects has been read from subjects_train.txt file.
+7. *train_subjects* - Data for training Subjects has been read from subjects_train.txt file.
-h. *test_subjects* - Data for test Subjects has been read from subjects_test.txt file.
+8. *test_subjects* - Data for test Subjects has been read from subjects_test.txt file.

 Second thing done is provided some column names to the data frames since none of the files had header names defined in it.